ixti/slocstar/README.md

-SLOCster
+SlocStar
 ========

-Slocster (formerly named as _Octoblame_) is a dummy stats generator that shows how much lines of code (SLOC) belongs to who in the latest snapshot of git repo.
+SlocStar (formerly named as _Octoblame_) is a dummy stats generator that shows how much lines of code (SLOC) belongs to who in the latest snapshot of git repo.
 It was written in order to play around with [resque][1] and [posix-spawn][2] mostly and generally consist of two things: